bazelbuild/bazel/site/versions/master/docs/skylark/depsets.md

 *   Depset contents should be retrieved using `to_list()`, not by iterating over the depset itself.
 Direct iteration over depsets is deprecated and will be removed.

+*   Depset elements currently must have the same type, e.g. all ints or all strings.
+This restriction will be lifted.

 *   The `|` operator is defined for depsets as a synonym for `+`.
 This will be going away; use `+` instead.